Chelsea Houska’s Dad Wasn’t Too Thrilled About Learning She Was Pregnant Again

 He went on to say he was a bit surprised 25-year-old Chelsea is expecting again, but not as surprised as when she got pregnant in high school.

-However, it’s well documented that Randy did not approve of Chelsea’s relationship with Adam Lind, with whom she shares 7-year-old daughter Aubree.
+However, it’s well documented that Randy did not approve of Chelsea’s relationship with Adam Lind, with whom she shares seven-year-old daughter Aubree.
 Houska has since married Cole DeBoer, who is the father of her unborn baby.

 And then there were four… chelseahouska.com